primer/css/docs/content/support/theming.md

 }
 ```

-For this case, an `auto` variable can be used:
+In this case, the `auto` variables might come in handy.

 ```css
 .my-class {